-The Oakland Athletics Community Fund awards one scholarship each season to an undergraduate student that is majoring in journalism or broadcasting.
+The Oakland Athletics Community Fund awards one scholarship each season to an undergraduate or graduate student that is majoring in journalism or broadcasting.
 This $5,000 scholarship is intended for qualified tuition or required expenses such as fees, books, supplies and equipment for courses of instruction at a qualified educational institution.

 This scholarship has been established in memory of Bill King, long-time legendary Bay Area Sports Announcer.
 The purpose of this scholarship is to support a student who plans to pursue a career in journalism or broadcasting.
 Learn More about Bill King.

 Student applicants must meet the following criteria: